JDiscordBots/NightDream/README.md

 # NightDream [![Build Status](https://travis-ci.com/byNoobiYT/NightDream.svg?branch=master)](https://travis-ci.com/byNoobiYT/NightDream)
 a Clone of the Discord Bot [Daydream](https://gitlab.com/botstudio/daydream) in Java

+This is not an exact clone, there are a few differences to the original.

 ## Build NightDream
 * (optional) execute `gradlew clean` in the project directory
 * execute `gradlew jar` in the project directory